Oliver Cromwell: Establishment of the Commonwealth: 1649

-Irish campaign: 1649–50
+Irish campaign: 1649–1650

 Cromwell led a Parliamentary invasion of Ireland from 1649 to 1650.
 Parliament's key opposition was the military threat posed by the alliance of the Irish Confederate Catholics and English royalists (signed in 1649).
 The Confederate-Royalist alliance was judged to be the biggest single threat facing the Commonwealth.
 However, the political situation in Ireland in 1649 was extremely fractured: there were also separate forces of Irish Catholics who were opposed to the Royalist alliance, and Protestant Royalist forces that were gradually moving towards Parliament.
 Cromwell said in a speech to the army Council on 23 March that "I had rather be overthrown by a Cavalierish interest than a Scotch interest; I had rather be overthrown by a Scotch interest than an Irish interest and I think of all this is the most dangerous".

 Cromwell's hostility to the Irish was religious as well as political.
 He was passionately opposed to the Catholic Church, which he saw as denying the primacy of the Bible in favour of papal and clerical authority, and which he blamed for suspected tyranny and persecution of Protestants in continental Europe.
 Cromwell's association of Catholicism with persecution was deepened with the Irish Rebellion of 1641.
 This rebellion, although intended to be bloodless, was marked by massacres of English and Scottish Protestant settlers by Irish ("Gaels") and Old English in Ireland, and Highland Scot Catholics in Ireland.
 These settlers had settled on land seized from former, native Catholic owners to make way for the non-native Protestants.
 These factors contributed to the brutality of the Cromwell military campaign in Ireland.

 Parliament had planned to re-conquer Ireland since 1641 and had already sent an invasion force there in 1647.
-Cromwell's invasion of 1649 was much larger and, with the civil war in England over, could be regularly reinforced and re-supplied.
+Cromwell's invasion of 1649 was much larger and, with the civil war in England over, could be regularly reinforced and supplied.
 His nine-month military campaign was brief and effective, though it did not end the war in Ireland.
 Before his invasion, Parliamentarian forces held outposts only in Dublin and Derry.
 When he departed Ireland, they occupied most of the eastern and northern parts of the country.
-After he landed at Dublin on 15 August 1649 (itself only recently defended from an Irish and English Royalist attack at the Battle of Rathmines), Cromwell took the fortified port towns of Drogheda and Wexford to secure logistical supply from England.
+After he landed at Dublin on 15 August 1649 (itself only recently defended from an Irish and English Royalist attack at the Battle of Rathmines), Cromwell took the fortified port towns of Drogheda and Wexford to secure the supply lines from England.
 At the Siege of Drogheda in September 1649, his troops killed nearly 3,500 people after the town's capture—around 2,700 Royalist soldiers and all the men in the town carrying arms, including some civilians, prisoners and Roman Catholic priests.
 Cromwell wrote afterwards: